Claim of Exemption: Wage Garnishment

 Templates and Forms

-In order to garnish your wages a creditor must ask the court for a Writ of Execution (EJ-130), which is an order directing the Sheriff to enforce the judgment in the county where your assets are located, and an Earnings Withholding Order (WG-002) (EWO).
-Once granted, the Sheriff serves your employer with the EWO, which requires the employer to pay part of your earnings to the Sheriff.
+To garnish your wages, the creditor must have a valid court judgment against you.
+The creditor must then ask the court for a Writ of Execution, which is an order directing the Sheriff to enforce the judgment, and an Earnings Withholding Order (WG-002) (EWO).
+The Sheriff serves your employer with the EWO, requiring the employer to pay part of your earnings directly to the Sheriff, who passes it to the creditor.
+If your employer is served, they will let you know and you will have a chance to claim an exemption.

 Related Guides